xavibenjamin/theboldreport.net/about.md

 I endeavor to be well-balanced when reporting any type of news, however I am very passionate and opinionated on these topics, and that will always have an influence on what I write.

 ## Tools
 Most writing is done on my Macbook Pro in [Byword](http://bywordapp.com/).
 The site is designed and developed in [Sublime Text](http://www.sublimetext.com/), with the exception of the logo.
-Hosted by [Media Temple](https://mediatemple.7eer.net/c/136705/168246/2795), and powered by [Jekyll](http://jekyllrb.com).
+Hosted by [Heroku](https://www.heroku.com), and powered by [Jekyll](http://jekyllrb.com).

 ## Contact
 If you have questions, concerns, feedback, or compliments about *The Bold Report*, please feel free to contact me.
 You can reach me on [Twitter](https://twitter.com/ttimsmith) or email [tim@theboldreport.net](mailto:tim@theboldreport.net).